Review by Karl Verhoven

 Zonjić is again exemplary in dropping us back into the 1930s, utterly convincing with his clothes, technology and machinery, now with an even cleaner style than previously and even colouring his work.
 He follows the established pattern of dark blues and greys characterising much of the scenery ensuring the orange and red highlights really stand out.

-If you love 1930s style pulp adventuring there’s nothing being published today that matches the thrills of Lobster Johnson.
+If you love 1930s style pulp adventuring there’s nothing being published today that matches the thrills of Lobster Johnson, and this is also part of the first Lobster Johnson Omnibus.
 Next is The Pirate’s Ghost and the Metal Monsters of Midtown.